oleghnidets/OHMySQL/README.md

 # OHMySQL
 You can connect to your remote MySQL database using OHMySQL API.
 It allows you doing queries in easy and object-oriented way.
 Common queries such as SELECT, INSERT, DELETE, JOIN are wrapped by Objective-C code and you don't need to dive into MySQL C API.

+## How To Get Started
+- To test locally you can install [MySQL](https://dev.mysql.com/downloads/mysql/) or [MAMP local server](https://www.mamp.info/en/).
+- Try to use OHMySQL API.
+- When it'll be ready then transfer your local Data Base(s) to remote MySQL server.

 ## Installation
 You can use CocoaPods.
 Add the following line to your Podfile:
 ```objective-c